-Tasmania was the first of the Australian States and territories to enact legislation which allowed for the registration and recognition of same-sex unions.
+Tasmania was the first Australian state to enact legislation which allowed for the registration and recognition of same-sex unions.
 The Relationships Act 2003 refers to ‘significant relationships’ between adults who are not married or related as family but live together as a couple and ‘caring relationships’ between adults who provide domestic and personal care to each other.
 Whether or not a relationship is a ‘significant relationship’ will depend on the extent of a common residence, whether there is a sexual relationship, the duration of the relationship and the degree of financial interdependence.
 Both kinds of relationships can be registered by way of a Deed of Relationship.

 Part 5 of the Relationships Act 2003 entitles any partner of a relationship to commence proceedings for financial adjustment in a Tasmanian court, except where there has been a Deed, in which case the Deed is enforceable as a contract.
 An application to Court must be made within 2 years of the ending of such a relationship.
 The Court is to have regard to similar factors which the Family Court must take into account when making an order to divide assets.